bin123apple/MACM/README.md

 ## Performance

-The experiments were mainly conducted on the MATH dataset, and due to financial constraints, we randomly selected 1/3 of the data in the MATH dataset for the experiments
+The experiments were mainly conducted on the MATH dataset, and due to financial constraints, we randomly selected 1/3 of the data in the MATH dataset for the experiments.

 | Method | Algebra | Counting and Probability | Geometry | Intermediate Algebra | Number Theory | Prealgebra | Precalculus | Overall |